hanabi/hanabi.github.io/Reference.md

   * Donald is surprised by Alice's clue.
 From Donald's perspective, Cathy should have misplayed the red 4 as the blue 4, since 3 matches 4.
   * Since Cathy did not misplay, Donald can reason that **he** must have the blue 4.
 Donald marks the previously unknown blue card in his hand as blue 4.

-### The Disease Bluff & The Heal Clue & The Pestilent Double Bluff
+### The Pestilent Double Bluff & The Diseased Clandestine Finesse

 * In the *Good Touch Bluff*, a *Bluff* is given that looks like a *Finesse*.
 However, what if something that looks like a *Good Touch Bluff* is done, but the "matching" card is not yet clued?
 * For example, in a 4-player game: